xyth0rn/NCTU_DigitalLab_Mario/README.md

       state <= state + 1;
   end
   ```

 ## Objects Development Log
-- All Objects can be classified into two categories: those that can kill the player and those that cannot kill the player.
+- All objects can be classified into two categories: those that can kill the player and those that cannot kill the player.
   - Those can kill the player: `Goomba`, `Goomba tower`, `koopa troopa` and `poison star`.
   - Those cannot kill the player: `Fire flower`, `Ice mashroom`, `flying mashroom` and `star1~5`.
 - In every objects module, the inputs are `sys_clk`, `char_X` and `char_Y`. outputs are `objects_X`, `objects_Y` and `en`, and some special signals.
   - `objects_X`, `objects_Y` and `en` would be inputs of `SPR_CTRL`, special signal would be inputs of `Char`.
-  - !!! remember to output RELATIVE X_COORDINATE to `SPR_CTRL` !!! or objects will moving with screen scrolling.
+  - *IMPORTANT: output RELATIVE X_COORDINATE to `SPR_CTRL`* or objects will moving with screen scrolling.
-### The game mechanics of objects
+### Game Mechanics of Objects
  #### Goomba Tower
   - Automatically moving back and forth in the Goomba room
     - moving range: 100 pixels